How to offer frozen and chilled transport as a courier

 It’s also harder to monitor their performance.
 Without a way to verify their reliability and work history you might encounter issues that could damage your business relationships.

 The platform lets you access vetted drivers, meaning their insurance, licences, and any other credentials have been verified.
-Plus, you can review feedback from previous jobs to ensure you’re working with reliable professionals.
+Plus, you can review feedback from previous jobs to ensure you’re working with reliable professionals, and take advantage of live vehicle tracking so you know where your loads are, enabling you to share real-time updates with your customers.

 Using CX is especially helpful when you have more work than you can handle alone.
 You can quote for loads, find last-minute cover, or outsource jobs that are too far or don’t fit your schedule.